cklapperich/LLM-Dungeon/documents/Grappling Rules.md

 breed twice, twice the reward, lose the monster for the next wave A penetrate ability requires as description of the 'intense' stage for the LLM to narrate.'

+**Point Buy Info**
+\- A penetration costs \-1 for each requirement it has
+\- A grapple costs \-1 for each requirement it has
+\- Bind and restrain limb cost 1 less on a grapple

+**Grab Ability Guidelines:**
+- Grabs always start at Cooldown(1) to stop repeated attempts with the same grab.

+**Penetration Ability Guidelines:**
+\- -2 hit modifier by default.
+\- Tentacles and Ovipositor penetration usually works at 0-1 clothing.
+\- Most penetrations require require prone & 0 clothing
+\- Slime Tentacles usually work at 0-2 clothing.
+\- Ghosts work at 0-5 clothing.
+\- Oral penetrations work at 0-4 clothing, generally requiring mouth \+ both arms bound.
+\- Penetrate+Finish as one action is a Legendary, costs 4 points
+\- Require 2 uses to win combat.
+\- Legendary: \-1 use for \-4 points
+\- Rare: \+1 use for \-4 points

+# Sample grappling abilities

 ## Minotaur Abilities